How To Plant A Small Courtyard Garden

 Size Does Matter!

 Although we have tried to be careful with the size of the plants that we put in, in order to create a jungle effect we have put in a few plants that get larger than the space we have allocated them, so some things will need to be pruned regularly to stop them from becoming too enormous.
-Hopefully we’ve got the right balance between jungle and correct plant spacing.
+Hopefully, we’ve got the right balance between jungle and correct plant spacing.
 It is very easy to get carried away and put in too many plants, not allowing them to grow to full size.

 Choose Plants That Create The Look You Want

 We’ve chosen a selection of plants primarily for their foliage and architectural qualities.
-Things like palm trees and phormiums makes for wonderful shapes and all year interest.
+Things like palm trees and phormiums make for wonderful shapes and all year interest.
 And in between these architectural specimen plants we’ve planted lots of flowering perennials and annuals to fill in the gaps.
 The enormous pink flowers are Hibiscus bushes.

-My parents have got a little bit carried away with the amount of bedding plants that have gone in to fill the gaps, but all in all I’m very pleased with how the garden has turned out (I’m pretty certain there is no room now for the threatened pansies and daffodils! – big sigh of relief!).
-Later in the year we will be repeating the use of the blue Agapanthus.
+My parents have got a little bit carried away with the number of bedding plants that have gone in to fill the gaps, but all in all I’m very pleased with how the garden has turned out (I’m pretty certain there is no room now for the threatened pansies and daffodils! – big sigh of relief!).
+Later in the year, we will be repeating the use of the blue Agapanthus.
 Repeating some of the plants around the garden adds more clarity to the scheme.

 Choose The Right Plants For The Conditions